HbbTV-Association/ReferenceApplication/README.md

 	src/videoplayer/videoplayer_mse-eme.js

-General main application to be used for all HbbTV devices.
-Application tries to determine HbbTV version of the device and use the preferred player.

-	src/catalogue/index.php

 Monitor module to implement analytics about use cases of video playback.
 Monitor can be changed but it must follow the monitor interface.